karmasta13/chess-engine/README.md

 # Chess Engine

-Minimax algorithm search and alpha-beta pruning search are the main algorithms focused on proposed solutions.

 As someone who had no idea on chess, I needed a partner to learn it.
 What better partner than the intelligent computer?
 So, I taught computer to play the chess and in the same way learnt it with it.
 </br>